FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 Limerick City and County Council have included this traffic calming measure as

-part of the NTA works which is due to commence shortly.--- 5
+part of the NTA works which is due to commence shortly.
+---
+5

 NOTICES OF MOTION